VRPRM: Process Reward Modeling via Visual Reasoning: Methodology

 \subsubsection{Reward Function Design}

-The rule-based reward mechanism has shown significant empirical effects in improving the model's reasoning ability.
-When using step-level annotated data for RL, we design two reward rules, namely format compliance check and process accuracy check
+The rule-based reward mechanism has proven effective in enhancing the model's reasoning ability.
+In our approach, we design two reward rules when using step-level annotated data for RL: format compliance and process accuracy.

 First, the model output must follow a predefined format, which we regard as a reflection of the model's basic evaluation capabilities.
 Specifically, the model output should contain the following structural elements: the \textless think\textgreater $\dots$ \textless /think\textgreater token for the thought chain, the $\backslash$boxed\{0 or 1\} used for step-by-step judgment, and the JSON format output of the final evaluation result, including \{``Score'':[$\dots$]\}.
 The existence of these tokens facilitates the structured extraction of the model's evaluation results.
 Therefore, if the model does not follow the format requirements, its format reward will be set to zero: